PNW-TechPros/js-natural-lenses/expositions/datum-plans.md

 #### [`at`]{@link IndexableMixin~at}

 Use this lens extension to retrieve something from within the targeted Array.
 The simplest usage in this case would be `$npmPackage.contributors.at(0)` to retrieve the first element of the contributors.
-(Here's a fun note: since `contributors` in a `package.json` may contain elements that are either string or Object, it's convenient that this expression would return whatever value happens to be in the first element of `contributors`, even if it is a string that does not match the plan spec!)
+(Here's a fun note: since `contributors` in a `package.json` may contain elements that are either string or Object, it's convenient that this expression builds a {@link Lens} to access whatever value happens to be in the first element of `contributors`, even if it is a string that does not match the plan spec!)

-`at` can also dig deeper into the elements of an Array through it's second argument, which can fuse another lens to the one accessing the Array.
-The second argument can take two forms: it can be a lens or it can be a Function returning a lens.
-If it is a Function and the spec provided a sub-spec for the Array's elements, the Function will receive as it's only argument.
-We can, therefore, get the name of the first `contributor` element with `$npmPackage.contributors.at(0, ctbtr => ctbtr.name)`.
+`at` can also construct lenses that dig deeper into the elements of an Array through it's second argument, which can fuse another lens to the one accessing the Array.
+The second argument can take two forms: it can be an {@link Optic} or it can be a Function returning an {@link Optic}.
+If it is a Function and the spec provided a sub-spec for the Array's elements, the Function will receive the item plan built from the sub-spec as it's only argument.
+We can, therefore, build a lens to the name of the first `contributor` element with `$npmPackage.contributors.at(0, ctbtr => ctbtr.name)`.
 It would also work to do this with `$npmPackage.contributors.at(0, lens('name'))`.

 If `at` is given a negative index, the returned lens references an element counted from the end of the subject Array it is given, with `-1` indexing the last element of the Array.